Yolosaeyo/odin-recipes/README.md

 # odin-recipes
-    Using prior information, create a "recipe" website to use as a foundation when starting a new project
+    Odin Project assignment to create a website that displays cooking recipes.